lexstpierre/jekyll-demo/README.md

 Then go to desktop browser
 Go to actions and update it
 Then you can go to Settings --> then pages --> then you'll have published your work!

+To help find a theme, you can look at github.com/pages-themes/ Pick whichever floats your boat
+remote_theme: pages-themes/hacker@v0.2.0
+plugins:
+- jekyll-remote-theme # add this line to the plugins list if you already have one